 The ancient connection between the upper and lower Ceneri is of national significance, due to its remarkable history and as a feat of engineering.
-In fact it is included in the federal inventory of historical Swiss communication routes, and it was restored and reopened to the public in the last week of September 2016.
+In fact it is included in the federal inventory of historical Swiss communication routes, and it was restored and reopened to the public in 2016.

 The historical Montecenerino trail starts at Quartino and takes you to Ceneri mountain after about an hour's walk.
 It is 2218 metres long.